ODM2/ODM2/doc/ODM2Docs/core_taxonomicclassifiers.md

 ### Using Taxonomic Classifiers with Specimens ###

 In the ODM2SamplingFeatures schema, TaxonomicClassifers are also connected to Specimens.
 This is so that Specimens can be assigned classifications according to formal taxonomies (e.g., specifying the mineral composition of a Specimen using terms from a taxonomy of mineral names).
 In some cases, multiple researchers have classified individual samples differently.
-In these cases, a Specimen may be linked to multiple classifications, whith each qualified by a Citation from which the classification was derived (e.g., the research paper in which an author reported a classification of a Specimen).
+In these cases, a Specimen may be linked to multiple classifications, with each qualified by a Citation from which the classification was derived (e.g., the research paper in which an author reported a classification of a Specimen).
 This is primarily useful for solid earth samples.

 ### External Identifiers for Taxonomic Classifiers ###